doctorfree/MusicPlayerPlus/beets/README.md

 A rough estimate of the time to import a music library into Beets can be obtained by calculating the size of the library.
-On a moderately equipped Ubuntu Linux system, a test import of a 4GB music library of ~200 songs took about 15 minutes.
+On a moderately equipped Ubuntu Linux system, a test import of an 11GB music library of over 500 songs took about 10 minutes.
 Import times will vary with network speed, how quickly metadata sources like MusicBrainz and Bandcamp can locate media matches, and many other factors.
 Unfortunately, it is not possible to speed an import beyond the frequency with which MusicBrainz permits API requests.

+A very large music library of hundreds of Gigabytes and thousands of songs will take hours to import.
+For this reason MusicPlayerPlus disables many of the automatic retrieval of metadata and tagging during import that some of the Beets plugins are capable of.
+This minimizes the import time.
+For example, the auto fetching of cover art, lyrics, and genre during import is disabled.
+These and other music library metadata retrieval can be performed post-import using MusicPlayerPlus commands.

 A good workflow might be: Kickoff a Beets import, Enjoy some Sun with a good book, Check the import progress, Return to reading, Check progress, Repeat.